kbro237/trimsomething/README.md

 The script requires:

-1. A directory with at least one 640 * 960 pixel jpg output from the Draw Something app on iOS -- specifically, but possibly not necessarily, the one you get when you tap the *Save* button after drawing.
+1. A directory with at least one 640 * 960 pixel jpg or png output from the Draw Something app on iOS -- specifically, but possibly not necessarily, the one you get when you tap the *Save* button after drawing.
 (I have no idea if this applies to the Android app.)
 2. [ImageMagick's](http://www.imagemagick.org) convert utility

 It will:

-- take each jpg file and **create a new one** at 640 * 664 pixels with the text "trimmed_" prepended to the file name
+- take each jpg or png file and **create a new one** at 640 * 664 pixels with the text "trimmed_" prepended to the file name
+- not trim files that have "trimmed_" prepended to the file name